 OBTAINING PERSONAL PROPERTY FROM A VEHICLE

 - The registered owner states in writing, with his/her signature notarized, that someone else can pick up the property.
-The registered owner must be specific as to what property can be released and to whom the property can be released to.
+The registered owner must be specific as to what property can be released and to whom the property can be released.

-- An individual can demonstrate a specific item within the vehicle (examples: book bag, purse or similar object) belong to him/her as it contains his/her name or other documentation with his/her name on it.
+- An individual can demonstrate a specific item within the vehicle (examples: book bag, purse, or similar object) belongs to him/her as it contains his/her name or other documentation with his/her name on it.